simap/hackaday2017-vr-plus-badge-emul/README.md

 ### Features:
 - Framebuffer emulation of the display.
+- Buttons
+    - click on the button with mouse.
-- Button press emulation (use number keys 1 - 5)
+    - shortcut keys (use number keys 1 - 5)
 - Accelerometer emulation with mouse (hold shift and move the mouse to emulate X/Y movements).

 Have an improvement/fix/awesomeness to add?
 Send us pull requests!